Argentine oilseed workers strike goes into the weekend, exports affected

 Agricultural products are Argentina's main source of export dollars needed to help keep the country solvent amid a long recession exacerbated by the COVID-19 pandemic.

-(Reporting by Jorge Otaola, Writing by Hugh Bronstein, Editing by Andrea Ricci)
+(Reporting by Jorge Otaola, Writing by Hugh Bronstein; editing by Andrea Ricci and Jonathan Oatis)

 ((hugh.bronstein@thomsonreuters.com; 5411 4318 0655; Reuters Messaging: hugh.bronstein.thomsonreuters.com@reuters.net))